Good news, Saskatchewan!

 - More than four hundred million beverage containers recycled through SARCAN in 2015.

-- In 2015, 2,770 tonnes of waste electronics collected and recycled through the Saskatchewan Waste Electronic Equipment Program (SWEEP).
+- In 2015, 2,770 tonnes of waste electronics collected and recycled through the waste electronics recycling program.

 - In 2015, slightly more than 19 million litres of used oil and over two million oil filters were recycled in the province.

 There are plenty of options to recycle waste.
 Visit the Saskatchewan Waste Reduction Council to learn more.

 Saskatchewan’s waste diversion and recycling programs are based on the extended producer responsibility (EPR) model in which the producer is physically and/or financially responsible for the proper disposal of their product at the end of its useful life.
 The Government of Saskatchewan is committed to working towards the development of legislation and regulations that support the Canadian Council of Minister of the Environment’s (CCME) Canada-wide Action Plan for Extended Producer Responsibility (CAP-EPR).
 Saskatchewan has established a number of successful EPR stewardship recycling programs to recycle beverage containers, used oil, oil filters and oil containers, antifreeze, scrap tires, paint and paint containers, electronic waste, and packaging and printed paper.

 Electronics – The Electronic Product Recycling Association (EPRA) ensures end-of-life electronic waste is responsibly recycled.
 You can recycle your old electronics, such as home theatre systems, computers or televisions at any SARCAN depot.